python/cpython/Doc/faq/windows.rst

       PyRun_SimpleString("import myApp");  // Import the shadow class.

-5. There are two problems with Python's C API which will become apparent if you use a compiler other than MSVC, the compiler used to build pythonNN.dll.
+5. There are two problems with Python's C API which will become apparent if you use a compiler other than MSVC, the compiler used to build python3.X.dll.

    Problem 1: The so-called "Very High Level" functions that take FILE * arguments will not work in a multi-compiler environment because each